-- Millennials - Born between 1981 and 2002, these youngsters are often characterized as entitled, addicted to social media, tech-savvy and wanting to understand the “why” as much as the “how.”
+- Millennials: Born between 1981 and 2002, these younger workers are often characterized as addicted to social media, tech-savvy and wanting to understand the “why” as much as the “how.”
 They need to be a part of the process as much as the outcome, and they want recognition for their contributions.
 Also, as much as we like to think of this generation as youthful, the oldest are already approaching 40!

-- Baby Boomers – The elder statespeople of the workforce, or just the old folks if you’re a Millennial — were born between 1946 and 1964, are goal-oriented and independent, and are believed to have the strongest work ethic.
-In fact, it is often said that baby boomers live to work.
+- Baby Boomers: The elders of the workforce — or just the “old folks” if you’re a Millennial — were born between 1946 and 1964, are goal-oriented and independent, and are believed to have the strongest work ethic.
+In fact, it is often said that Baby Boomers live to work.
 They are competitive and focused on money, titles and power.

 Building Bridges between Generations

-Let’s look at a few of the arguments that arise from generational conflict and their counter perspectives to help get a handle on this issue.
+Let’s look at a few of the arguments that arise from generational conflict, and their counter-perspectives, to get a better handle on this issue.

-- Millennials want inclusion in the process and recognition for their contributions.
-Why not include them in client matter meetings from the onset, instead of having only senior partners determine a course of action and then assign research and brief-production to associates without them understanding the importance of their contributions?
-Yes, you may have to write off a few hours of associate time for client engagements that are billed by the hour, but this type of inclusion is important professional development for the younger attorney and an investment in the bench strength of the firm.
-Additionally, you might just be surprised at the innovative perspectives that millennials bring to the table.
+1) Millennials want inclusion in the process and recognition for their contributions.
+Why not include them in client meetings from the onset, instead of having only senior professionals at the table and calling the shots?
+Yes, you may have to write off a few hours of associate time for client engagements that are billed by the hour, but this type of inclusion is important professional development for the younger employee and an investment in the strength of the firm.
+You also might be surprised at the innovative perspectives that Millennials bring to the table.

-I also must jump on my soapbox here and remind everyone that giving recognition is free for the firm – and just the right thing to do.
-If an associate does all of the research and prepares the first draft of a bylined article for a partner, then their name should also appear on the byline.
-You are not only giving the person the recognition they need for job satisfaction; you are also helping the younger attorney garner exposure in the marketplace, and that is good for the firm.
+And remember that giving recognition is free for a firm, as well as just the right thing to do.
+For example, if an associate does all of the research and prepares the first draft of a bylined article for a partner, then that associate’s name should also appear in the byline.
+Not only are you giving the person the recognition they need for job satisfaction, but you also are helping the younger professionals garner exposure in the marketplace — and that is good for the firm.

-- That brings us to the so-called “slackers,” the Gen Xers, who are made out to be clock-watchers who can’t wait to beat a path to the parking garage.
+2) That brings us to the so-called “slackers,” the Gen Xers, who are made out to be clock-watchers who can’t wait to beat a path to the parking garage.
 Let’s remember that many members of this generation were left to raise themselves while both of their parents worked outside the home.
-Their regular routines meant rising early for school and retuning home to an empty house with plenty of homework, sometimes siblings to attend to and dinner to start while their work-weary parent(s) commuted home.
+Their regular routines meant rising early for school and returning to an empty house with plenty of homework to do, siblings to attend to and dinner to start while their work-weary parent(s) commuted.
 This group learned responsibility out of necessity and is adept at getting things done.
-They do value freedom and work-life balance, but these are fairly easy to accommodate.
+They value freedom and work-life balance, both of which are fairly easy to accommodate.

-It’s time to give these people the responsibility they want, and the authority to match that responsibility.
-These younger partners are the heirs apparent to running the firm.
-Give them the freedom to take on leadership roles and get out of their way.
-It’s much better to do so now, while they have more senior attorneys to turn to for advice.
+Firms have to give these professionals the responsibility they want and the authority to match that responsibility.
+These younger workers are the heirs-apparent to running the firm.
+Give them the freedom to take on leadership roles.
+It’s best to bequeath this seniority now while they still have more-experienced professionals to turn to for advice.

-- Now a look at our baby boomers, those competitive, workaholic senior partners who built the firm at 60+ hours a week, 52 weeks a year, and are never going to let you forget it.
-You will have to pry clients out of their cold, dead hands unless the firm’s competitors get to them first.
-Let’s not even talk about having any real input into firm governance with this group – you don’t.
+3) Now let’s look at our Baby Boomers — those competitive, workaholic senior partners who built the firm by working 60-plus hours a week, 52 weeks a year (and they will never let you forget it).
+You will have to pry clients from them unless the firm’s competitors get to them first.
+Let’s not even talk about having any real input into firm governance with this group: You don’t.